rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-08-09f118f161947cd4-measure-in-respect-of-companies-with-high-promoter-as-well-as-non-promoter-encum.md

 - PREMIERPWR
 - BLKASHYAP
 - BEDMUTHA
-- BRAHinfra
+- BRAHINFRA
 - FUTURENET
-- INDIANIVESH
+- INDIANVSH
 - SUDAL
 tags:
-- surveillance
+- compliance
 - encumbrance
-- promoter-holding
+- sast
-- sebi-sast
+- shareholding-pattern
-- regulatory-compliance
+- surveillance
 - trading-restrictions
 title: Measure in respect of companies with high Promoter as well as non-Promoter 'Encumbrance' as per Reg.
 28(3) of SEBI (SAST) Regulation 2011